hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 ````

 The version specification indicates that tags from the `score` library must be prefixed with `sc:`
-in dataset HED annotations.
+namespace identifier in dataset HED annotations.

 The prefix notation (such as the `sc:` prefix for the `score` library in the previous example is required when more than one schema is used in the annotation.
-However, prefixes can be used with the standard schema as well as library schemas
+However, namespace prefixes can be used with the standard schema as well as library schemas
 as illustrated by the following example.

 ````{admonition} **Example:** Prefixed standard schema in BIDS dataset description version specification.